LawrenceKay/worldwide_covid_policy/README.md

-Public policy during Covid-19: exploration, analysis and modelling with OxCGRT
+Worldwide covid policy: exploration, analysis and modelling
 ==============================

+June 2023

 Introduction
 ------------
-The Oxford Covid-19 Government Response Tracker (OxCGRT) is a dataset on the policy interventions made by 187 governments around the world during the pandemic, and this project explores its potential for comparative policy analysis.

-Steps
+What did countries do to mitigate the effects of severe acute respiratory syndrome coronavirus two (SARS‑CoV‑2) and the Covid-19 pandemic, and why?
+This project uses the opportunity of this rare 'global policy' event - nearly all countries addressing the same problem at the same time - and rich data on what governments around the world did during the pandemic, to compare and contrast the strategies undertaken.
+The results will hopefully increase understanding of the approaches that were available to policy-makers, which ones they choose, and what might have prompted them to do so.

+The project will answer the following questions to explore the actions take by governments around the world in their attempts to mitigate the effects of the Covid-19 pandemic:

+1) What was the policy space available to governments?
+2) Which parts of the policy space did governments use?
+3) Why did governments use parts of the policy space?

+The project treats policy approaches to the pandemic as taking place in almost a global policy laboratory, with policy-makers taking decisions in a mix of conditions local to them, but similar enough to those of many of their peers to be highly comparable.

+Next steps
 ------------
-The project will likely undertake the following steps:

-1) Summary of the literature on Covid-19 policy.
+1) Uploading of draft literature and data review on Covid-19 policy undertaken by governments worldwide.
-2) Exploration of the dataset.
+2) Uploading and cleaning of select datasets.
-3) Analysis and modelling of pandemic interventions.
+3) Exploratory data analysis of the datasets and the first question above.

 Check back for updates.